oneconcern/datamon/README.md

 ### Archiving

 Once we detect files are no longer in use and have gone stale after some configurable amount of time we move these files to cold storage (glacier).
-To detect files that are in use we inspect all the inputs of the runs
+To detect files that are in use we inspect all the inputs of the runs and find all the commit ids for a given data repository that no longer occur.

 ### Execution